 Surge Adventure Park (Regency): This popular trampoline park is like American Ninja Warrior meets American Gladiator with foam pits.
 The kids will have a blast and get worn out for sure!
 There are trampolines for jumping and dodgeball, foam pits for jousting and jumping into off trampolines, a ropes course, rock climbing, and more, plus video games.

 Urban Air Trampoline and Adventure Park (Southside): Urban Air is definitely suitable for big kids.
 They have a spin zone, virtual reality, ropes, climbing walls, dodgeball, wipeout, battle beam, warrior course, tubes-indoor playground, slam dunk zone, and more.

 Vertical Motion (Orange Park): There are lots of things to explore at Vertical Motion like VR, an obstacle course, a climbing wall, and a laser course.

 Places Suitable for Little & Big Kids

 Adventure Landing (Jacksonville Beach): Adventure Landing is full of fun to explore with a water park, go-kart tracks, miniature golf courses, video game rooms, batting cages, laser tag arenas, and snack bars.
-Best of all — their water park IS OPEN for Spring Break, March 12–20!
+Best of all — their water park IS OPEN for spring break, March 12–20!

 Autobahn Indoor Speedway & Events (Southside): Once known for their go-kart racing and arcade, Autobahn now has a table service restaurant and bar!
 This could be really fun if you planned a day to meet friends with kids and go as a group.
-Maybe try something new by taking kids age 13 and up, where they can learn axe throwing and more.
+Maybe try something new by taking kids aged 13 and up, where they can learn axe throwing and more.

 Bowl America (Beach Blvd., Mandarin, Orange Park): Bowl America is great for all ages and also features arcade games, snacks, and drinks.